radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 [^what_is_a_server_1]: TODO: Explain what a server is.
 (Just the destination IP? include port?)

-It is REQUIRED that RADIUS/(D)TLS clients implement the Status-Server extension as described in {{!RFC5997}} as the application level watchdog to detect the liveliness of the peer in the absence of responses.
+RADIUS/(D)TLS clients MUST implement the Status-Server extension as described in {{!RFC5997}} as the application level watchdog to detect the liveliness of the peer in the absence of responses.
 Since RADIUS has a limitation of 256 simultaneous "in flight" packets due to the length of the ID field ({{RFC3539}}, Section 2.4), it is RECOMMENDED that RADIUS/(D)TLS clients reserve ID zero (0) on each session for Status-Server packets.
 This value was picked arbitrary, as there is no reason to choose any other value over another for this use.

-For RADIUS/TLS, the peers MAY send TCP keepalives as described in {{!RFC9293, Section 3.8.4}}, for RADIUS/DTLS connections, the peers MAY send periodic keepalives as defined in {{RFC6520}}, as a way of proactively and rapidly triggering a connection DOWN notification from the network stack.
+For RADIUS/TLS, the peers MAY send TCP keepalives as described in {{!RFC9293, Section 3.8.4}}.
+For RADIUS/DTLS connections, the peers MAY send periodic keepalives as defined in {{RFC6520}}.
+This is a way of proactively and rapidly triggering a connection DOWN notification from the network stack.
 These liveliness checks are essentially redundant in the presence of an application-layer watchdog, but may provide more rapid notifications of connectivity issues.

 # Packet / Connection Handling

-This section defines the behaviour for RADIUS/(D)TLS peers for handling of incoming packets and establishment of a (D)TLS session
+This section defines the behaviour for RADIUS/(D)TLS peers for handling of incoming packets and establishment of a (D)TLS session.

 ## (D)TLS requirements

-As defined in {{portusage}}, RAIDUS/(D)TLS clients must establish a (D)TLS session immediately upon connecting to a new server.
+As defined in {{portusage}}, RAIDUS/(D)TLS clients MUST establish a (D)TLS session immediately upon connecting to a new server.

 RADIUS/(D)TLS has no notion of negotiating (D)TLS in an ongoing communication.
 As RADIUS has no provisions for capability signaling, there is also no way for a server to indicate to a client that it should transition to using TLS or DTLS.